me-rakib/automated-whatsapp-message/README.md

 5. Fill the From and To phone number with the whatsapp number you copied before.

 #Open “clock_1.py”:
-1. Change the minute as you like (Optional. default is 55 minutes)
+1. Change the sleep time as you like.
+Time should be in second.
+(Optional. default is 50 minutes)

 #Open “requirements.txt”:
 1. If installed version of Twilio is not 6.49.0 then change the version.
-2. If installed version of APScheduler is not 3.6.3 then change the version.
-(you’ll get the version while installing Twilio and APScheduler)
+(you’ll get the version while installing Twilio)

 #Heroku:
 1. Log in or Create an account in Heroku